bikkimahato/spring-interview-questions/README.md

 #### **[⬆ Back to Top](#level--spring-data-jpa-easy)**
 ---

-# Spring Data JPA Easy Interview Questions and Answers
+# Spring Data JPA Medium Interview Questions and Answers
 ### 36. Explain the different types of primary key generation strategies in JPA.

 JPA provides several strategies for generating primary keys for entities.
 These strategies are specified using the `@GeneratedValue` annotation along with the `GenerationType` enumeration.
 The primary key generation strategies are: